Support to reduce your drinking

-We Are With You (formerly Addaction) is a free and confidential service providing friendly, person centred support and expert advice to people affected by drugs and alcohol.
+With You North East Lincolnshire (formerly Addaction) is a free and confidential service providing friendly, person centred support and expert advice to people affected by drugs and alcohol.
 To contact the service or make an appointment call 01472 806890 or drop into their office at 76B Cleethorpe Road, Grimsby, DN31 3EF.

 Wellbeing Service is a team of wellbeing workers and practitioners who offer one to one support to see if you are drinking in a risky or harmful way and, if you want, to help you cut down on how much you are drinking.
 They do this by considering what you feel are your needs and setting wellbeing goals with you.
 To arrange a meeting or speak to someone about your options, please call 01471 325500 or text ‘Wellbeing’ to 60060 and they will call you back.

 Further support available for you and those supporting you